 - Sweeten with stevia, powdered sugar or other sweetener of choice (powdered sweeteners are a better option as liquid sweeteners can weigh the cream down).

-I’ve tested a few different brands in my time of making coconut whipped cream, and these are the best ones I’ve found (and worst):
+I’ve tested a few different brands in my time of making coconut whipped cream, and these are the best (and worst) ones I’ve found:

 Before we get started in learning how to make this creamy, light and fluffy, whipped coconut cream – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!